eth-brownie/brownie/docs/interaction.rst

     >>> len(accounts)
     12

-Imported accounts may be saved with an identified, and then loaded again at a later date:
+Imported accounts may be saved with an identifier and then loaded again at a later date.
+Account data is saved in a standard json `keystore <https://goethereumbook.org/keystore/>`__ file that is compatible with most wallets.

 .. code-block:: python